uoitsci/pi-labs/content/lab/about.md

 Try experimenting with different values for X until you understand how the conditional works.

+{{< message >}}
-Note:  Python uses space to structure code blocks.
+Python uses space to structure code blocks.
 In C++, you surrounded your code block in { and }, but in Python you indent your code block.
 Be sure to be consistent with your spacing or you might confuse Python if code is inside or outside of a block.
+{{< /message >}}

 Let's examine a while loop now.
 Again, the major difference with C++ is the use of indentation to show what code is inside the loop.